burakkagann/numpy-to-genAI/content/Module_02_geometry_mathematics/2.1_basic_shapes_primitives/2.1.1_lines/lines/README.rst

 .. admonition:: Did You Know?

-   Bresenham's algorithm was invented for pen plotters—mechanical devices that physically drew on paper.
+   Bresenham's algorithm was invented for pen plotters, which were mechanical devices that physically drew on paper.
 The algorithm needed to be extremely efficient because it controlled physical motors [Bresenham1965]_.

 NumPy's Linspace as Interpolator
 ---------------------------------

 In modern Python, we do not need to implement Bresenham's algorithm from scratch (though it is instructive to do so).
-Instead, NumPy provides ``linspace``—a function that creates evenly-spaced points along a line.
+Instead, NumPy provides ``linspace``, a function that creates evenly-spaced points along a line.

 .. code-block:: python